IBM-Cloud/docs/cli/plugins/vpn/index.md

 **-i:** State of the initiator.
 Default value: bi-directional.

 **-dpd-timeout:** Timeout value in seconds after which the session is terminated.
 Range: 30 - 86400 seconds.
 Default value: 120 seconds

 **-dpd-interval:** Keepalive interval in seconds.
 Send keepalive messages at the configured interval to check liveliness of the peer.
 Range: 15-86400 seconds.
 Default value: 15 seconds

 **-ike:** Name of the IKE policy.

-**-ipsec:** Name of the IPsec policy.
+**-ipsec:** Name of the IPSec policy.

 ### cf vpn-update ike